 - We always do our best not to contact anyone who may be considered vulnerable.

 - If you’re upset about anything we’ve done, we’d really like to hear from you so we can try and put it right.
 If we make a mistake, we’ll be upfront about it, apologise and fix it – it’s the right thing to do.

 We’ll keep you informed without pestering you

 - We have to reach out and contact people to raise funds to help horses but we always try the most ethical and non-intrusive means we can.

 - We like to say thank you when you donate, and will let you know your donation has been safely received by post or email.
 If you prefer not to be contacted, we can do that too – just let us know.

 - We won’t telephone you out of the blue and ask for money.
 If you’ve asked us a question or we want to thank you and you’ve given us your number, we’ll give you a call, but we don’t use that as an excuse to put pressure on and ask for more money.
 We don’t pay fundraisers commission and our phone staff have no scripts or sales talk.

-- We won’t stop you in the street and ask for your details or money.
+- We won’t stop you in the street or ring your doorbell and ask for your details or money.

-- Our email newsletter has grown in popularity, but we won’t add you without your consent and we make it very easy and quick for you to unsubscribe if you no longer want it.
+- Our email newsletter has grown in popularity, but we won’t add you without your consent and we make it very easy and quick for you to unsubscribe on every email if you no longer want to receive it.